 Who is Ireland’s most underrated entrepreneur?

-The guys I really love listening to are Robert Moffett and Martin McVicar, the Combifit guys from Monaghan.
+The guys I really love listening to are Robert Moffett and Martin McVicar, the Combilift guys from Monaghan.
 I’m never quite sure which one I’m listening to, but I absolutely love their story.

 They’re really no-nonsense.
 They’re inspiring because they’re clear about what they’re doing – the objectives, the markets, the USPs.
 What a success story, especially for rural Ireland.